Can you guess how many emotions a human can experience?

 Once the individuals identify what they’re feeling and why they’re feeling it, counselors can dive into the subconscious and make sense of what is and isn’t working.

 That’s where the tool comes in.
-Ads a summary, it helps in the following four ways:
+It helps in the following four ways:

 Walking around with a mind full of confusion and uncertainty can make anyone feel sad or overwhelmed.
 This is especially true of clients and individuals who want to understand themselves or a stressful situation, but don’t know where to start.
 With a wheel of emotions, the client can browse the various emotions and pinpoint the specific ones they’re experiencing.